 Now, the Drug Enforcement Administration office in Savannah, which oversees federal drug enforcement operations in Southeast Georgia, has gotten involved.

-Ralph Iorio is the DEA resident agent in charge over the Savannah office.
+Ralph Lorio is the DEA resident agent in charge over the Savannah office.
 He said his office has noticed a considerable uptick in fentanyl-related overdoses.

-“It’s actually gotten out of hand,” Iorio said.
+“It’s actually gotten out of hand,” Lorio said.
 “We’ve seen it in Savannah.
 We’ve seen it down in Jacksonville.
 And now you’re seeing it everywhere in between.”

 In South Florida, Dr. Diane Bolland is the director of toxicology at the Miami Dade Medical Examiner’s office.
 She has seen many fatal overdose cases.